-Dedicated subs, day-to-day subs, and long-term subs up to 10 consecutive days, and ancillary subs (librarians, nurses, and counselors).
+Dedicated subs, day-to-day subs, and long-term subs up to 10 consecutive days, and ancillary subs (librarians, nurses, and counselors, other professional and paraprofessional subs).

 23. What is the payment schedule and cost structure for associate teachers?
 Refer to the Compensation Manual.